 Welcome!
 This website covers everything connected with me, David Gamez.

-Supported by a JTF Turing Research Fellowship I am currently at the Sackler Centre for Consciousness Science, where I am working on a three year project on the scientific study of natural and artificial minds.
+From 2012-2015 I was supported by a JTF Turing Research Fellowship at the Sackler Centre for Consciousness Science, where I worked on a three year project on the scientific study of natural and artificial minds.

 Between 2010 and 2012 I worked with Murray Shanahan at the Department of Computing at Imperial College London.
 As part of the EPSRC project 'Modular Neural Simulation with Reconfigurable Hardware' I integrated the NeMo CUDA accelerated neural simulator with my SpikeStream neural simulator and contributed to the development of the iSpike sensory interface for the iCub robot.